-NordVPN offers a huge 30-day money back guarantee so you've got plenty of time to test it with Chrome and they're registered off-shore in Panama for extra security.
+NordVPN offers a huge 30-day money-back guarantee, so you've got plenty of time to test it with Chrome and they're registered off-shore in Panama for extra security.

 VPN.ac's SecureProxy for Google Chrome is one of the best browser “VPN” services we've seen.

-One of our favourite features is the ability to exclude certain websites from being tunnelled via the browser extension.
+One of our favourite features is the ability to exclude certain websites from being tunnelled via the proxy extension.
 This means you can allow sites such as your bank or other geo-sensitive sites to use your normal connection while others use the SecureProxy.

-This also includes the ability to use wildcards, such as *.co.uk which would exclude all .co.uk sites from using the proxy service.
+This also includes the ability to use wildcards, such as *.co.uk, which would exclude all .co.uk sites from using the proxy service.

 Save 20% off VPN.ac using the coupon “VPNCOMPARE20“